askui/askui/docs/versioned_docs/version-0.13.1/general/02-Components/AskUI-Controller.md

 :::

 ## Start Over Terminal (AskUI Development Environment)
 First switch into the [AskUI Development Environment (ADE)](AskUI-Development-Environment.md) by executing the command `askui` in a terminal.
-The `Askui-StartRemoteDeviceController` command is used to launch the **AskUI Controller**.
+The `AskUI-StartRemoteDeviceController` command is used to launch the **AskUI Controller**.
 You have the following options:

 - `DisplayNum`: Select a display number, default 0.
 - `Maximize`: Start the app as a Maximized window.